-NOTE: In Apple Numbers, when we type the formula =D2/D8, the formula bar will show with the division symbol ÷ rather than a slash.
+NOTE: In Apple Numbers, when you type the formula =D2/D8, the formula bar will show with the division symbol ÷.
 That's ok!

 Figure 3 -Apple Numbers

 Now we want to make a Relative Frequency Distribution Table.

 First, we enter the column heading "Relative Frequency" as shown in Column E of Figure 3 above.
 Then, to compute each category's relative frequency, we type an equal sign and then the formula to divide the category's Absolute Frequency by the Total.